 This last one has less to do with what can cause an infestation and more to do with critical facts you should know about different tick species in Southwest Florida.

 - Lone Star ticks are a tick that readily attaches to humans.
 If you have a tick climb on you, it is usually going to be one of these.
 You can identify this tick by the white dot on its back.
 These ticks are strongly linked to Southern tick-associated rash illness (STARI) but they can spread other diseases as well.

 - Brown dog ticks prefer canines and don't prefer humans, but this tick species is the only species that can complete its entire life cycle indoors.
 That means they can infest your home for good.
 The longer they infest, the more likely you are to be bitten.
 Brown dog ticks spread several diseases but are notably dangerous for their connection to the spread of Rocky Mountain spotted fever (RMSF).

 - American dog ticks prefer canines but will readily attach to humans.
 Most often it is adult ticks that feed on humans.
 Nymphs prefer small animals such as mice, rats and squirrels.
 These ticks are strongly linked to RMSF and tick paralysis syndrome.

 - Black-legged ticks, also called deer ticks, are known for their spread of Lyme disease.
 Lyme is a serious disease that can lead to lifelong medical complications if it is not treated early.

 Ticks are dangerous pests but the threat they pose can be significantly mitigated with ongoing residential pest control service.
-For service in the Southern Tampa area, reach out to Keller's Pest Control.
+For reliable pest control in Bradenton and the surrounding areas, reach out to Keller's Pest Control.
 We offer industry-leading control for ticks and other Florida pest threats.